 Employer Vehicles: a section checked "Yes" if the court permits the client to drive an employer vehicle without an interlock installed.
 The client is still required to install an interlock device in a personal vehicle to satisfy the requirement.
 If permitted by the court and checked "Yes" on that portion of the DC266 Ignition Interlock Form, the employer must complete the "Employer Ignition Interlock Acknowledgement & Owner Verification Form" which verifies the owner of the business is aware and that the client is not in control of the business in whole or in part.
-The client must return this document to the ASAP within 10 calendar days of enrollment, or the client will be sent back to court non-compliant.
+The client must return this document to the ASAP within 10 calendar days of enrollment or the client will be sent back to court non-compliant.
+This document is located under the "Tools" tab in TREDS.

-Indigent Status: a section checked "Yes" if the court determines that the client is indigent and not required to pay a portion, or all, of the ignition interlock fees.
-If this section is checked "Yes", the client is required to complete, and have notarized, the "VASAP Unaffordability Request Form" and submit this form and 2 months of bank statements to their ASAP who will then forward to the Commission on VASAP for final approval.
+Indigent Status: a section checked "Yes" if the court determines that the client is indigent and not required to pay a portion or all of the ignition interlock fees.
+If this section is checked "Yes", the client is required to complete, and have notarized, the "VASAP Unaffordability Request Form" and submit to their ASAP who will then forward to the Commission on VASAP for final approval.
 If checked "No", it is not necessary to send the form to the Commission.
 The Commission on VASAP will notify the ASAP and the client's independently chosen interlock service provider of the final decision, and the length of the full or partial waiver, if approved.
 Under no circumstances will indigent status include months added to the original requirement due to a violation or any months that exceed the restricted license end date.
 If this section is not checked "Yes", the client is not eligible for indigent status.
+The "VASAP Unaffordability Request Form" is located under the "Tools" tab in TREDS.